FNaF-MC/FMCCitizens/README.md

 **_Created by Pdani001_**

+### This plugin will no longer receive updates!
+If you need it updated, feel free to create a fork, and/or a pull request.

 ### Current Skript additions:
 - NPC creator:
   - `[create] new npc [with] type %-entitytype% and name %-string%`